 The Illinois Board of Higher Education and the Higher Learning Commission (the organization that accredits the campus) have complex rules controlling the offering of courses, certificate, and degree programs off-campus or online.
 In some cases, the approvals required before any students matriculate in the new program may take as much as a year.
-Please consult the web site www.provost.illinois.edu/programs/cps/establishcurricula.html to see what type of approvals may be necessary.

-E. Items to be Addressed in Off-Campus/Online Graduate Degree or Certificate Program Proposals
+6.5 Items to be Addressed in Off-Campus / Online Graduate Degree or Certificate Program Proposals

 Proposals must provide details addressing each of the following topics.
-These responses are intended to validate the expectations of the Graduate College concerning the design and implementation of high quality off-campus/online graduate degree or certificate programs.
+These responses are intended to validate the expectations of the Graduate College concerning the design and implementation of high quality off-campus / online graduate degree or certificate programs.

-1. Program Identification:
+A. Program Identification

-Describe the specifics of the program to be offered off-campus/online.
+Describe the specifics of the program to be offered off-campus / online.

-2. Program Purpose:
+B. Program Purpose

-An academic unit proposing off-campus/online delivery of a degree or certificate program must clearly state the purposes it intends to serve and the goals that it hopes to achieve through such a program.
+An academic unit proposing off-campus / online delivery of a degree or certificate program must clearly state the purposes it intends to serve and the goals that it hopes to achieve through such a program.
 In particular, how does the program contribute to the unit's teaching, research, and service missions?

-In addition, the decision to offer an off-campus/online degree or certificate program must be based upon a thorough and systematic assessment of program need.
+In addition, the decision to offer an off-campus / online degree or certificate program must be based upon a thorough and systematic assessment of program need.
 The needs and how they were assessed must be documented.
 Based on the needs and the unit resources, what are the projected program enrollments for startup and future sustainability?

-3. Relationship to Existing Programs:
+C. Relationship to Existing Programs

-How will this new cohort of students be similar to or different from the existing on-campus cohort with regard to the department, the curriculum and the employment sector?
+How will this new cohort of students be similar to or different from the existing on-campus cohort with regard to the department, the curriculum, and the employment sector?
 How will the new and existing programs benefit or hinder each other?

-4. Faculty:
+D. Faculty

-Faculty members involved in an off-campus/online graduate degree or certificate program should ordinarily be members of the Urbana-Champaign faculty or in the case of multi-institutional programs, faculty at that institution.
+Faculty members involved in an off-campus / online graduate degree or certificate program should ordinarily be members of the Urbana-Champaign faculty or in the case of multi-institutional programs, faculty at that institution.
 Exceptions to this rule are often made, including the use of adjunct faculty, but should be allowed only by reason of a person's ability to make a unique contribution to the program because he or she possesses professional skills, experiences, or perspectives that are not represented or not available within the academic unit's own graduate faculty.

-5. Student Admission:
+E. Student Admission